-For bulk in-place updates with multiple values, use the scatter function in the basis library.
+A parameter that is not consuming is called observing.
 In the parameter declaration a: \[i32], the asterisk means that the function modify has been given "ownership" of the array a, meaning that any caller of modify will never reference array a after the call again.
 This allows the with expression to perform an in-place update.
 After a call modify a i x, neither a or any variable that aliases a may be used on any following execution path.